 - it is led by an effective Board which is collectively responsible for the long-term success of the Company;

 - the Board and the committees have the appropriate balance of skills, experience, independence and knowledge of the Company to enable them to discharge their respective duties and responsibilities effectively;

 - the Board establish a formal and transparent arrangement for considering how it applies the corporate reporting, risk management and internal control principles and for maintaining an appropriate relationship with the Company's auditors; and

 - there is a dialogue with shareholders based on the mutual understanding of objectives.

-In addition, the Company has adopted policies in relation to:
+In addition, the Company has adopted a comprehensive suite of policies including:

 - anti-corruption and bribery;

 - health and safety;

 - environment and community;

 - social media,